leon4rd/test/README.md

-## How do you make Lady Gaga cry?
-Poker face.
+## What do you call a boomerang that won't come back?
+A stick.